surjsingh/surjsingh.github.io/content/about/_index.md

 featured_image: '/images/about.jpg'
 ---

-I am a Devops and Cloud geek, who is passionate about the emerging technologies in cloud and its vicinity.
+I am a Devops and Cloud enthusiast, who is passionate about the emerging technologies in cloud and its vicinity.
 I help my clients adopt DevOps approaches, break out of rigid, traditional ways of working and move to a more customer-focused and agile approach

 #### I highly practice and believe in:
  Automate Everything You Can